run-ai/docs/docs/Administrator/Cluster-Setup/node-roles.md

 * Machine learning frequently requires jobs that require CPU but __not GPU__.
 You may want to direct these jobs to dedicated nodes that do not have GPUs, so as not to overload these machines.
 * Limit Run:AI to specific nodes in the cluster.

 To perform these tasks you will need the Run:AI Administrator CLI.
-See [Install the Run:AI Administrator Command-line Interface](cli-admin-install.md)
+See [Installing the Run:AI Administrator Command-line Interface](cli-admin-install.md).

 ## Dedicated Run:AI System Nodes